dlab-berkeley/Python-Web-APIs/README.md

 [![Datahub](https://img.shields.io/badge/launch-datahub-blue)](LINK)

 The DataHub downloads this repository, along with any necessary packages, and allows you to run the materials in a Jupyter notebook that is stored on UC Berkeley's servers.
 No installation is necessary from your end - you only need an internet browser and a CalNet ID to log in.
 By using the DataHub, you can save your work and come back to it at any time.
-When you want to return to your saved work, just go straight to [DataHub](https://datahub.berkeley.edu), sign in, and you click on the `Python-Web-Scraping` folder.
+When you want to return to your saved work, just go straight to [DataHub](https://datahub.berkeley.edu), sign in, and you click on the `Python-Web-APIs` folder.

 If you don't have a Berkeley CalNet ID, you can still run these lessons in the cloud, by clicking this button: